 By Al Tucher – This 160-page novella takes great advantage of its setting on the Big Island of Hawai`i.
 For those who’ve visited the islands (or wanted to), this is a low-cost, no-jet-lag trip full of adventure.

 For some time, Detective Errol Coutinho of the Hawai`i County Police and his partner, Detective Kim, have been on the trail of a serial killer of prostitutes.
-The murders stopped for a few months, but now a Filipino hotel maid has discovered what appears to be the renewal of working-girl carnage.
+The murders stopped for a period of months, but now a Filipino hotel maid has discovered what appears to be the renewal of working-girl carnage.
 They need a decoy.

 On the island of Oahu, undercover police officer Jessie Hokoana of the Honolulu Police Department is working to expose a major drug dealer, getting close to him and gaining his confidence using the oldest trick in the book.
 Jessie grew up on the Big Island, daughter of the owner of a small Korean barbeque place and Hosea Hokoana, an enormous Hawaiian man who feared nothing and no one, except perhaps Jessie’s mother.
 Hosea decamped from the family twenty years ago, when Jessie was young.